The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/rockville-md-5270-randolph-rd.md

 latitudeLongitude = ["39.05106802","-77.10654423"]
 +++

-***5270 Randolph Road, Store #531*** was a {{< wiki-link "Chuck E Cheese's" >}} that opened on August 20, 2002 with a {{< wiki-link "Studio C Beta" >}} and closed on October 29th, 2023 This is not to be confused with the {{< wiki-link "Rockville, MD (855 Rockville Pike)" >}} Pizza Time Theatre which opened in May 1981 and closed in 1985 with a {{< wiki-link "Cyberamics Balcony Stage" >}}.
+***5270 Randolph Road, Store #531*** was a [Chuck E Cheese's] that opened on August 20, 2002 with a [Studio C Beta] and closed on October 29th, 2023 This is not to be confused with the [Rockville, MD (855 Rockville Pike)] Pizza Time Theatre which opened in May 1981 and closed in 1985 with a [Cyberamics Balcony Stage].

 ## History

 Rockville opened on August 20, 2002 with a 32 movement Studio C Beta.
-They were the second Maryland CEC to open with Studio C. They received the {{< wiki-link "Phase 3 (2000)" >}} remodel and installed fluorescent lighting in 2011.
+They were the second Maryland CEC to open with Studio C. They received the [Phase 3 (2000)] remodel and installed fluorescent lighting in 2011.
 They were rumored to be relocating in 2022 to the other side of the shopping plaza for a bigger space but plans were canceled.
-In March 2023, it was announced that they would relocate to {{< wiki-link "Kensington, MD (5238 Nicholson Ln)" >}}, which the store would eventually close on October 29th, 2023
+In March 2023, it was announced that they would relocate to [Kensington, MD (5238 Nicholson Ln)], which the store would eventually close on October 29th, 2023

 ## Stages